Sadat21/ChatApp/README.md

+Author: Sadat Islam <br/>
+UCID: 10171897<br/>
+Tutorial Section: B05

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Install all dependencies needed for the server.
+Needs to be run before starting the server.

 ### `npm start`